-Made right here in the USA, our SYB Picture Frame is exactly what it sounds like: an attractive 5×7”, semi-transparent picture frame.
+Made right here in the USA, the SYB Picture Frame is exactly what it sounds like: an attractive 5×7”, semi-transparent picture frame.
 You can insert a picture onto each side of the frame, and it’s light, portable, slim, and self-supporting.

 Oh, and it shields you from EMF radiation at all times.
 Let’s look at an example.

-Just put your favorite photos in the frame, and place it on your night stand.
+Just put your favorite photos in the frame, and place it on your nightstand.
 Then, when you’re ready to go to sleep, put your phone behind the frame.
 The frame will deflect your cell phone’s radiation away from your body while you sleep.